How to Extend Your Companies House Filing Deadline

 - You didn't have the money to pay an accountant

-- The company is dormant (dormant companies still must file)
+- The company is dormant (filing dormant company accounts is still mandatory)

 - You were abroad